 The Institute for Research on Labor and Employment (IRLE) at the University of California, Berkeley supports rigorous interdisciplinary research projects on topics aligned with our mission: to understand the dynamics and policies affecting workers, working life, and employment.
-We invite applications from graduate students at UC Berkeley working on projects related to our mission.
-The application period for 2019-20 is closed, but we will continue to accept applications on a rolling basis, subject to available funding.
+We are inviting applications from UC Berkeley graduate and doctoral students.
+Apply by April 24, 2020.

 IRLE seeks to fund a broad and interdisciplinary range of research areas that intersect with our mission.
 In recent years, we have funded projects focused on education, public employment, criminal justice, labor markets, racial equity, gender discrimination, and immigration.

 In addition to funding, IRLE will provide grantees with collaborative meeting space, opportunities for publication and promotion of work products, and other research support appropriate to the project.

 Award amounts: up to $6,000

 - Allowable expenses include, but are not limited to, acquiring data, purchasing services (e.g., digitizing documents), or necessary travel.

 - Funds may not be used to pay a salary/stipend for the applicant, or to cover university fees.